 How is Renko calculated?

-In the SP 500 Renko chart, for example, we use a traditional 10-point brick size.
+For example, we use a traditional 10-point brick size in the 15-minute SP 500 Renko chart shown below.
 When the SP 500 closes up or down by at least 10 points every 15 minutes, a new brick or more will be added to a 15-minute Renko chart.
 Each brick has an upper and lower limit separated by ten points.

 Let’s say the final brick limits are 4,100 and 4,110.
 At 10 a.m., the SP 500 was trading at 4,100.
 At 10:15 a.m., it was trading at 4,105, which was between the final brick’s boundaries of 4,100 and 4,110.
 As a result, no new bricks will be produced.